-To synthesize the information from our previous analysis, we compare, using tables and graphs, the decision outcomes resulting from various configurations of information conditions and expert player configurations.
+To synthesize the information from our previous analysis, we compare the decision outcomes from various configurations of experts using tables and graphs.
 For each game, we compute the conditions for expert i to protect, the probability that expert i protects (over the distribution on L_i), the expected contribution of expert i, and the expected level of network protection - where 1 denotes complete network protection and 0 denotes no protection.
 All probabilities and expected values are computed assuming each L_i is drawn independently from the uniform distribution on [0, 1].
 Our discussion of these numerical results focuses primarily on the effect of experts on the probability of network protection.